-The next option would be to stay somewhere where other people recovering from mould illness (and MCS) have felt better.
+The next option would be to stay somewhere where other people recovering from mold illness (and MCS) have felt better.
 This could be a campground, KOA cabin, Airbnb or other rental.
-I have a lot more details on this in my post on the Locations Effect and Mould Sabbatical.
+I have a lot more details on this in my post on the Locations Effect and Mold Sabbatical.

-It is also good to verify the house is safe with mould testing.
-The most common test for CIRS (mould patients) is the ERMI.
+It can be a good idea to verify the house is safe with mold testing.
+The most common test for CIRS (mold patients) is the ERMI.
 It is highly recommended by Shoemaker certified doctors as the test to use.
 The range of the ERMI scores goes from minus 10 to positive 20.
-You need a score or 2 or lower to be treated and recover from mould illness according to Dr. Shoemaker.
+You need a score or 2 or lower to be treated and recover from mold illness according to Dr. Shoemaker.

 – Doesn’t work well in brand new houses.